FHWA/HPMS/README_2024_HPMS_All.md

 9. Data Types & Casting
 10. Usage
 11. Known Limitations & Caveats
+12. Disclaimers
-12. Reproducibility / Script Reference
+13. Reproducibility / Script Reference
-13. Contact
+14. Contact
+15. Citation
-14. License
+16. License

 # Summary
 This README describes the 2024_HPMS_All.geojson export produced by an R script that extracts all State Highway Performance Monitoring System (HPMS) records for DataYear = 2024 from an SQL Server database, converts the WKB/EWKB geometry to an sf object, and writes spatial outputs (GeoJSON, KML, KMZ).
 This README accompanies the GeoJSON output and documents metadata, provenance, usage, and known limitations.